This is the best fettuccine alfredo recipe you'll find anywhere.

 1/4 tsp paprika

 In a bowl, combine the butter, garlic and parmesan cheese.
 Season with the remaining ingredients and mix until smooth.
-Spread on the bread and broil or bake until golden brown.
+Spread on the bread and sprinkle with mozzarella cheese (if using); broil or bake until golden brown.

 This garlic butter also goes with so many things it would be impossible to list them all.
 I make up triple batches, making them into logs and freezing them.
 That way the butter is always on hand at a moments notice to put on fish, slip under the skin of chicken, or melt over a New York strip steak.